ABC Upton Park

 1 person favorited this theater

 Located in the east London district of Upton Park.
 The Carlton Cinema was a project of exhibitors Clavering & Rose who employed noted cinema architect George Coles to convert the old St. George’s Industrial School building into the auditorium of the new cinema.
 The outer walls, now with original windows and doors bricked up were retained and a splendid new facade in an Egyptian style was built on Green Street.
-It was faced in multi-coloured tiles manufactured by the Hathern Station Brick & Terra Cotta Company (similar to the George Coles designed Egyptian style Carlton Cinema, Islington).
+It was faced in multi-coloured tiles manufactured by the Hathern Station Brick & Terra Cotta Company (similar to the George Coles designed Egyptian style Carlton Cinema, Islington also built for the Clavering and Rose circuit).
 Inside the entrance led to a long connecting corridor which contained a cafe, and through this into the auditorium, which was set well back from and parallel to Green Street.

 Inside the auditorium, seating was provided for 2,117 in a semi-stadium plan, (a raised area at the rear, but with no overhanging balcony).
 The Carlton Cinema was equipped with a Compton 2Manual/8Rank theatre organ which was located on the left hand side of the orchestra pit.
 It had a 30 feet deep stage for variety acts, the proscenium was 44 feet wide and there were six dressing rooms.
 The throw from the projection box to the screen was 161 feet, said to be the longest in Britain at that time.
 There was a long parade of shops located on each side of the main entrance.